pauly7610/pauly7610/README.md

 - 👋 Hi, I’m @pauly7610
-- 👀 I’m interested in american football andalto saxophone jazz music
+- 👀 I’m interested in american football and alto saxophone jazz music
-- 🌱 I’m currently learning basics of react
+- 🌱
-- 💞️ I’m looking to collaborate on i'm no value right now lol
+- 💞️
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...